Lee Major

-Leigh Elliott, known professionally as Lee Major, is an American hip hop producer also known by the monikers Lee Major Kid and The Inkredibles.
+Leigh Elliott, known professionally as Lee Major, is an American hip hop producer also known by the moniker Lee Major Kid.
 Lee Major has received production credit on tracks for artists such as Jay-Z, Rick Ross, Jadakiss, Ace Hood, Young Jeezy, DJ Khaled, and others.
 In 2011, Lee Major established So Major Music.

 Biography

 Lee Major was born in Petersburg, Virginia.
-He grew up in a family of musicians: his mother played the piano, his father played the drums, and his eldest brother played bass guitar.
+He grew up in a family of musicians: his mother played piano, his father played drums, and his eldest brother played bass guitar.
 He began his production career as the co-owner and music-producing partner of the production company So Inkredible, LLC.
-He also began going professionally by the name The Inkredibles.
-The production duo was discovered in 2007 on MySpace by SpiffTV, who in turn introduced the duo to DJ Nasty.
-Afterwards The Inkredibles were signed to We The Best Management.
+During this period, he also began working professionally under the name The Inkredibles.

+The production duo was discovered in 2007 on MySpace by SpiffTV, who introduced them to DJ Nasty.
+The Inkredibles were later managed by We The Best Management.

-Among The Inkredibles' first charting singles was Young Jeezy's "Vacation" from The Recession, which peaked at No. 16 on the Hot Rap Tracks in 2008.
-By the end of 2009 Lee Major had ended his affiliation with his business partner.
-Through the moniker The Inkredibles, in 2011 he established So Major Music.
+Among Major's early charting productions as part of The Inkredibles was Young Jeezy's "Vacation" from The Recession, which peaked at No. 16 on the Hot Rap Songs chart in 2008.
+By the end of 2009, Major had ended his affiliation with his original business partner.
+In 2011, he established the production company So Major Music.

+Musical style and production

+Major has described his production style as melody-driven, noting that he often begins tracks from a melody idea, piano sound, drum groove, sound effect, loop or sound byte.